phonemic awareness

 • Alphabetic principle

 Regardless of what you call them, these boxes are used to help children hear the sounds in a word in order.
-In this post, we will use the two terms, Sounds boxes and Elkonin boxes, interchangeably.
+In this post, we will use sound boxes and Elkonin boxes, interchangeably.

 Phonemic awareness is a fundamental skill that precedes and predicts a child’s success in reading and spelling.
 In fact, without phonemic awareness, you never would have learned to read.
 But it’s hard for the human brain to hear the individual sounds in words, especially because of the many sounds within a word that run together.
-Elkonin boxes can play a helpful role in helping students develop awareness of phonemes across words by offering a tangible, visual, and linear representation of the sounds and their position across the word.
+Elkonin boxes can play an important role in helping students develop awareness of phonemes across words by offering a tangible, visual, and linear representation of the sounds and their positions.

 Our printable Sound Box templates put this powerful tool at your fingertips so you can explore the adaptability of sound boxes for engaging your students in different kinds of phonemic awareness tasks.